greyhats13/phl-store/README.md

   <img src="img/aws.png" alt="aws">
 </p>

 All the design diagram is implemented in the Terraform code.
-Here's the detail of the design:
+The phl-store repository is mono repo where Terraform code, GitOps repo (Helm), & services are all stored in one repository.

 ## VPC